Home » Recipes » Sides » Southern Potato Salad Recipe

 Instructions

 • Peel and dice the potatoes into bite-sized pieces.
 Place them in a large pot of salted water and bring to a boil.
 Cook until fork-tender, about 10-15 minutes.
-Drain and let cool slightly.
+Drain and let cool slightly.6 medium Russet potatoes.

-• In a large mixing bowl, whisk together the mayonnaise, mustard, sweet pickle relish, garlic powder, salt, and pepper to make the dressing.
+• In a large mixing bowl, whisk together the mayonnaise, mustard, sweet pickle relish, garlic powder, salt, and pepper to make the dressing.1 cup mayonnaise,3 tablespoons yellow mustard,1/4 cup sweet pickle relish,1/4 teaspoon garlic powder,1 teaspoon salt,1/4 teaspoon black pepper.

 • Add the cooked potatoes, chopped eggs, and diced onion to the bowl with the dressing.
-Gently toss to combine, ensuring everything is evenly coated.
+Gently toss to combine, ensuring everything is evenly coated.1/4 cup diced onion.

 • Cover and chill in the refrigerator for at least 1 hour before serving to allow the flavors to blend.